stanley98yu/yhack17ssp-jetblueml/README.md

 2. Navigate to repository in terminal.
 3. Run 'python main.py'.
 4. Fill out the form for origin, departure date, and return date.
 5. See your submission by typing localhost:5000 into your browser.
 Go to the JetBlue website to see price.
-According to Zhengdong's calculations\*, program will return a cheap flight 87.1% of the time.
+According to Zhengdong's calculations, program will return a cheap flight 87.18% of the time.

 Made by Zhengdong Wang and Stanley Yu at YHack 2017!